Diegoberamendi/Water-reservoir-Volume/readme.md

 os.system('ogr2ogr -clipsrc' + ' ' + dst_file_name + ' ' + curve_name + ' ' + file_name)
 ```

-In order to manipulate the content of the shapefile the appropriate *Driver* (*Shapefile*) is indicated and then the
+In order to manipulate the content of the Shapefile the appropriate *Driver* (*Shapefile*) is indicated and then the
 is opened with `diver.Open(<file_name>,<update>)` where `<update> = 0` for read only and `<update> = 1`
 for writing [[2]](#2).